mchpilch/chess/README.md

 Chess game implementation using **PIXI.js** and **TypeScript**.

-> Project status: in early development 🚧
+> Project status: in development 🚧

 ## Overview